How to pick a surfboard:

 Considerations:

-• Learning Curve: They may have a steeper learning curve for absolute beginners due to their less forgiving nature.
+• Learning curve: They may have a steeper learning curve for absolute beginners due to their less forgiving nature.
+It’s harder to paddle and catch waves on a hard-top board, especially if you’re a beginner.
+Don’t start with a hard-top if you are completely new to surfing, opt for a foamie instead.

 •

 In essence, choosing between a foam board and a hard-top depends on your priorities as a beginner.
 Foam boards prioritize safety, buoyancy, and forgiveness, making them excellent for initial learning.
 Hard-top boards offer enhanced performance but may require a bit more skill and caution.
-Many beginners start with foam boards and transition to hard-top boards as they gain confidence and proficiency in the water.
+Many beginners start with foam boards and transition to hard-top boards as they gain confidence and proficiency in the water- that’s what I recommend you to do.

 3. How to pick a surfboard with the right shape